 Equally at home in the operetta and musical theater traditions, Mr. Gardner has recently appeared in productions of Annie Get Your Gun (Buffalo Bill) and The Music Man (Mayor Shin) with the Glimmerglass Festival, Merry Widow (Baron Zeta) with Los Angeles Opera, A Little Night Music (Frederic) with Hawai’i Opera Theater, Die Fledermaus (Frank) and HMS Pinafore (Sir Joseph Porter) as well as a critically-acclaimed portrayal of Judge Turpin (Sweeney Todd), all with Virginia Opera.
 He returned to the role of Judge Turpin in recent seasons with Houston Grand Opera, Mill City Summer Opera as well as Eugene Opera where he also made a triumphant debut in the role of Prince Gremin in Eugene Onegin in the 2015–2016 season.

 For the 2016–2017 season, Mr. Gardner made his Indianapolis Opera debut as Harold Ryan in the highly-anticipated world premiere production of Richard Auldon Clark’s and Kurt Vonnegut’s Happy Birthday Wanda June, celebrated his 100th role performance as the Hermit in Der Freischütz for Virginia Opera, made his debut with Anchorage Opera in the company’s 55th Anniversary Gala Concerts as well as Opera San Antonio in the role of Dr. Bartolo, and sang the role of Scarpia opposite his wife, soprano Jill Gardner’s Tosca, for Piedmont Opera and Opera Coeur d’Alene.
-For the upcoming 2017–2018 season, Mr. Gardner will sing the role of Ashby in Virginia Opera’s La Fanciulla del West, returns to Eugene Opera for Dr. Bartolo in Il Barbiere di Siviglia, debuts the role of Sulpice in La Fille du Régiment with Hawai’i Opera Theater and returns to Opera San Antonio for performances of Benoit/Alcindoro in Puccini’s La Bohème.
-Future seasons include performances with Lyric Opera of Chicago.
+During the 2017-2018 season, Mr. Gardner sings the role of Ashby in Virginia Opera’s La Fanciulla del West, returns to Eugene Opera for Dr. Bartolo in Il Barbiere di Siviglia, debuts the role of Sulpice in La Fille du Regiment with Hawai’i Opera Theater and returns to Opera San Antonio for performances of Benoit/Alcindoro in Puccini’s La Bohème.
+For the upcoming 2018-2019, he will return to the Lyric Opera of Chicago for performances of Benoit/Alcindoro in Puccini’s La Bohème and will debut the role of Le Bailli in Werther for Florida Grand Opera.
+On the concert stage, he returns to the Binghamton Philharmonic for Wagner’s Ring Cycle in One Night, under the baton of Daniel Hege.